loading basketball nba ishaan mishra

 Finding visuals that would key in on relatable cultural touchstones that our audience would resonate with and engage with was the main guiding light as far as content strategy was concerned.
 This intersection between sports and culture allowed for a great amount of room to conceptualize new ways to excite our fans.
 While video franchises and our integration into our app were important, our social media channels were our primary touchpoint for our audience.
 Having original content and a unique voice was a lofty goal that ultimately paid off with millions of fans across multiple social platforms in the manner of a few short months.

 Spearheading a social playbook with my creative direction and vision, I worked to develop a regular rotation of talented artists across the world, tapping into similar experiences from my time launching Posterizes, so that we would have a varied rolodex of illustrators, animators, designers, and even performers to help us create content in a nimble manner.
 These projects were some of our highest performing pieces of content whether they were released for holidays like Father's Day, Birthdays, Thanksgiving, or Black Friday or around individual Sneaker drops or releases and tentpole events such as Air Max Day the Draft Lottery or NBA playoffs and even Movie and Album releases.
+Working as the creative director on many of these projects, my role was to ideate with the team around these key moments and work on concepts that were cohesive and engaging that could be turned around in collaboration with illustrators or animators to produce content optimized to post at the perfectly timed moment.

 The process to produce this type of social first content would involve coming up with creative concepts and pairing that with a creator who could bring that idea to life with solid art direction and feedback.
 Personally one of my major directives was finding a diverse range of creators and mediums from everything from watercolors, rotoscoping, and even comic book artists.
 Just like my art direction philosophy that I implemented for our social team, the selection and curation of art styles and new perspectives was key to telling new and compelling stories that would engage with people in away different than other publishers.
 In my eye, this art direction was meant to elevate the work with new styles that other people weren't willing to try and explore.